kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-13-Grand-Theft-Auto-A-peek-of-BLE-relay-attack.md

 ### FINAL THOUGHT

 <p align="justify">
-Our findings have already been reported to the respective vendors.
-However, we experienced that sometimes due to the downstream dependencies on multiple vendors; it seems very difficult for some vendor to produce a patch.
-This clearly shows the complexity of resolving vehicle vulnerabilities, fingers crossed.
+Our findings have been reported to the respective vendors.
+However, we have experienced that, due to dependencies on multiple downstream vendors, it can be very challenging for some vendors to produce a patch.
+This highlights the complexity of addressing vehicle vulnerabilities.
+Fingers crossed for a resolution.
 </p>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/de2-YcfEqmI"